Cronix2/HarpoChat/README.md

 6. **Open a Pull Request** describing your changes and why they should be merged.

 Please follow the existing code style and include tests where relevant.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, open an issue first to discuss the proposal.

 ---

 ## 🎗 License

 This project is licensed under the **MIT License**.
-See the [LICENSE](./LICENSE) file for more details.
+See the [LICENSE](./LICENSE) file for details.

 ---

-🚀 **Thank you for exploring HarpoChat!**  If this project inspires you to build secure messaging experiences or if you learn something useful, consider starring the repository and sharing your feedback.
+🚀 **Thank you for exploring HarpoChat!**  If this project inspires you to build privacy‑focused communication tools or you learn something useful, consider starring the repository and sharing your feedback.